 is a stacked bar chart.
 You can quickly see who is being overloaded based on the total

 Perhaps you still want to see how your team is being resourced in a table format, so you can build a view for that.
 One of my favorite layouts is the gantt chart broken down by person, so now you see a timeline by person but you can drill down into the features that person is working on as well:

 Resource Utilization by Feature

-Since we have our “Resource Allocation” master table built out, we can view our data in many ways.
+Since we have our “Resource Allocation” main table built out, we can view our data in many ways.
 This is similar to how PivotTables work in Excel.
 In this view, we see a timeline/gantt chart broken out by features, but once we drill down we see the